AML Red Flags: What are Top 10 Indicators?

 Transactions from unusual sources should be thoroughly investigated to ensure funds are used for legitimate purposes and not to facilitate criminal activity.
 This includes transfers with no apparent economic purpose, transactions with unknown parties, or transfers that appear to be designed to solve suspicious activity.
 If a firm is not local to a customer, it can be beneficial to look further into it as a precaution.

-Additional red flag indicators in AML to look out for include deception or secrecy from a client, criminal activities and connections, new clients, and, in some cases, early repayment of mortgages.
+Additional red flags in AML to look out for include deception or secrecy from a client, criminal activities and connections, new clients, and, in some cases, early repayment of mortgages.

 9. Adverse media: